CDLUC3/uc3-present/zk/zk.md

 ## API

-- _connect_ − connect to the ZooKeeper ensemble
+- _connect_ − open connection to the ZooKeeper
 - _close_ − close a connection
 - _create_ − create a znode
 - _delete_ − delete a particular znode and all its children